-DA will display "----" if an OAT probe is not connected to the SkyView ADAHRS module.
+DA will display "----" if an OAT cannot be determined.
 Since relative humidity is not readily available to SkyView in flight, density altitude is calculated using an approximation.
-The results of SkyView's DA computation will closely match a traditional handheld F6B.
+The results of SkyView's DA computation will closely match a traditional handheld E6B.